tposney/midi-qol/README.md

 * **Active Defence**
 Expirmental: Support for the Active Defence variant rule.
 Enable via optional rules setting Active Defence.

-Requires LIMRTFY and does **not** work with better rolls.
+Requires LMRTFY and does **not** work with better rolls.
   * Active defence has attacked players roll a defence roll instead of the GM rolling an attack roll, which is meant to keep player engagement up. https://media.wizards.com/2015/downloads/dnd/UA5_VariantRules.pdf
   - If active defence is enabled then when the GM attacks instead of rolling an attack roll for the attacker, the defender is prompted to make a defence roll.
 The DC of the roll is 11 + the attackers bonus and the roll formula is 1d20 + AC - 10, which means the outcome is identical to an attack roll but instead the defender rolls.
-  - As released this had identicial behaviour to the standard rolls with the exception that each player effectively has a individual attack roll made against them.
+  - As released this had identical behaviour to the standard rolls with the exception that each player effectively has a individual attack roll made against them.
   - Advantage/disadvantage are correctly processed with attacker advantage meaning defender disadvantage.
   - A fumbled defence roll is a critical hit and a critical defence roll is a fumbled attack, midi checks the attacking weapon for the correct critical hit/fumble rolls.
   - Timeout for player interaction is taken form the saving throw player timeout.
   - Display of the defence roll DC on the defenders prompt is taken from the saving throws display DC setting.
   - Issues: There is only one critical result supported, so if multiple targets are attacked they will all have critical damage rolled against them or none. (future might support individual results)
-  - There is only 1 advantaage/disadvantage setting applied, that of the first defender (same as current midi-qol).
+  - There is only 1 advantage/disadvantage setting applied, that of the first defender (same as current midi-qol).
 Future enhancement will use per character advantage/disadvantage settings.
   - Only works for mwak/rwak/rsak/msak.
 * **Challenge Mode Armor Class.**
-  * Implements the Challenge Mode AC rules, characters have an Evasion Class (EC)) and an Armor Resistance (AR)).
-In the base mode your EC is 10 + the dex mod appied to your AC (based on armor type used) + any shield AC you have.
+  * Implements the Challenge Mode AC rules, characters have an Evasion Class (EC) and an Armor Resistance (AR).
+In the base mode your EC is 10 + the dex mod applied to your AC (based on armor type used) + any shield AC you have.
   If an attack roll:
     * is < your EC the attack misses.
     * is >= your EC and <= your AC, it is a hit, but it did not penetrate your armor, so the damage you take is reduced by your armor resistance.
     * > your AC the attack hits normally.
   Your AR is equal to your AC - applied dex mod, i.e. the part of your AC that is not nimbleness This means that tanks, high armor class but weighed down take more glancing damage, but that damage is mitigated by your AR.
-The logic of the system is that part of hitting is having the blow land  on the targget, which is measured by the EC which rewards nimble characters and secondly damage reduction done when a glancing blow does not get "through the armor" and so the damage is reduced by the Armor Resistance.
+The logic of the system is that part of hitting is having the blow land  on the target, which is measured by the EC which rewards nimble characters and secondly damage reduction done when a glancing blow does not get "through the armor" and so the damage is reduced by the Armor Resistance.
   * Some informal testing suggests this is badly weighted against tank classes once they reach a high enough level to be fighting tough opponents doing high levels of damage, since many of the EC hits will get through the AR but there is no compensation for taking this extra damage.
-  * The **house rule** version makes the follofwin changes.
+  * The **house rule** version makes the following changes.
     1. The damage from an EC hit (i.e. greater than EC and <= AC) is scaled, so a tank with 8 points of armor reduction wil take 1/9.
 2/9, ...
 9/9 of the rolled damage when an EC hits for EC, EC +1, EC +2 ...
 EC+8
     2. The damage reduction applies for all hits except critical hits.